wzxiaa/MRI-Classification/README.md

 done
 ```

-This is the snapshpt of the bash script for executing `parallel_LOSO.py` on BIC clusters.
+This is the snapshpt of the bash script `p_job_LOSO.sh`  for executing `parallel_LOSO.py` on BIC clusters.
 There are four parameters that needs to be specified:

 - `dataset` ( ‘c’, ‘i’, ‘s’ ): indicates which dataset to use lower: indicates the lower bound number of features
 - `upper`: indicates the upper bound number of features